kissgyorgy/my-stars/README.md

 ## Python

+- [sqids/sqids-python](https://github.com/sqids/sqids-python) - Official Python port of Sqids.
+Generate short YouTube-looking IDs from numbers.
+- [openai/evals](https://github.com/openai/evals) - Evals is a framework for evaluating LLMs and LLM systems, and an open-source registry of benchmarks.
+- [innovatorved/subtitle](https://github.com/innovatorved/subtitle) - Open-source subtitle generation for seamless content translation.
+- [NeumTry/NeumAI](https://github.com/NeumTry/NeumAI) - Neum AI is a best-in-class framework to manage the creation and synchronization of vector embeddings at large scale.
 - [Dicklesworthstone/bulk_transcribe_youtube_videos_from_playlist](https://github.com/Dicklesworthstone/bulk_transcribe_youtube_videos_from_playlist) - Easily take an entire YouTube playlist and turn it into high quality transcripts using Whisper.
-- [guillaumekln/faster-whisper](https://github.com/guillaumekln/faster-whisper) - Faster Whisper transcription with CTranslate2
+- [SYSTRAN/faster-whisper](https://github.com/SYSTRAN/faster-whisper) - Faster Whisper transcription with CTranslate2
 - [openai/tiktoken](https://github.com/openai/tiktoken) - tiktoken is a fast BPE tokeniser for use with OpenAI's models.
 - [pgjones/hypercorn](https://github.com/pgjones/hypercorn) - Hypercorn is an ASGI and WSGI Server based on Hyper libraries and inspired by Gunicorn.
 - [jointakahe/taktivitypub](https://github.com/jointakahe/taktivitypub) - A Python library for parsing and creating ActivityPub messages